YetAnotherNerd/whatlastgenre/README.md

 Improves genre-metadata of audio-files based on tags from various music-sites.

 ## How it works

 ## Installation

+### Dependencies

+Run this to install the required modules:

+	$ pip install -r requirements.txt

 ## Configuration

 Empty configuration file will be created on first run.

 ## Usage